 Teachers’ voices can easily be heard throughout the classroom, and not just over a microphone.

 When you are trying to teach a group of kids, it can be hard to make sure everyone is paying attention.
 They could be fidgeting too much or talking among themselves.
-But with an amplified classroom system, teachers’ voices will be heard throughout the classroom and not just over a microphone.
+However with an amplified classroom system, teachers’ voices will be heard throughout the classroom and not just over a microphone.
 This means that your students will hear every word you say—no matter where they sit in relation to the mic!
 The sound quality is also better than regular microphones because there’s no distortion when teachers talk loudly or quietly.
 And if students do happen to disrupt class by being loud, then teachers have the option of turning off amplifiers for them so they don’t disturb others who want quiet time at school (e.g., during math class).

 A classroom amplification system benefits everyone by making it easier for students to participate in class and for teachers to create an inclusive learning environment.

 You may have heard that classroom amplification systems are an important tool for teachers, but what do these systems do and why should you care?
 Let’s take a look at some of the benefits of classroom amplification systems.
 Students can participate in class with less effort.
 Teachers can create an inclusive learning environment by being able to hear every student’s voice no matter where they’re sitting.
-This helps students feel more comfortable speaking up, which means that everyone has their chance to contribute instead of feeling left out or ignored during discussions or projects.
-Teachers can reduce vocal strain by using an amplifier instead of yelling across the room (which ends up making them hoarse after awhile).
+This helps students feel more comfortable speaking up, which means that everyone has a chance to contribute instead of feeling left out or ignored during discussions or projects.
+Teachers can reduce vocal strain by using an amplifier instead of yelling across the room (which ends up making them hoarse after a while).
 An amplifier also allows teachers to speak at a normal volume level without having to shout into a microphone all day long!

-The benefits of classroom amplification systems from q-nex are clear, and they can be a huge help to teachers.
+The benefits of classroom amplification systems from Q-NEX are clear, and they can be a huge help to teachers.
 If you’re looking for an inclusive learning environment where students can feel comfortable participating in class without fear of being heard or ridiculed, then this might be the right option for your school.
 We hope this article has been helpful in your decision-making process!